Important Infant Sleep Facts

 NIGHTTIME PARENTING LESSON #1:

 Babies need to be parented to sleep, not just put to sleep.
-Some babies can be put down while drowsy yet still awake and drift others need parental help by being rocked or nursed to sleep.
-The reason is that while adults can usually go directly into the state of deep sleep, infants in the early months enter sleep through an initial period of light sleep.
+Some babies can be put down while drowsy yet still awake and drift.
+Others need parental help by being rocked or nursed to sleep.
+While adults can go directly into the state of a deep sleep, infants do not.
+In the early months, infants enter sleep through an initial period of light sleep.
 After twenty minutes or more they gradually enter deep sleep, from which they are not so easily aroused.
-As you probably know from experience, if you try to rush your baby to bed while she is still in the initial light sleep period, she will usually awaken.
-Many parents tell me: “My baby has to be fully asleep before I can put her down.”
-In later months, some babies can enter deep sleep more quickly, bypassing the lengthy light sleep stage.
-Learn to recognize the stages your infant sleeps in.
-Wait until your baby is in a deep sleep stage before transitioning her from one sleeping place to another, such as from your bed to a crib or from carseat to bed or crib.

 NIGHTTIME PARENTING LESSON #2:

 Some babies need help getting back to sleep.
-Some “resettlers” or “self-soothers” can go through this vulnerable period without completely awakening, and if they do wake up, they can ease themselves back into a deep sleep.
-Other babies need a helping hand, voice, or breast to resettle back into deep sleep.
-From these unique differences in sleep cycle design, we learn that one of the goals of nighttime parenting is to create a sleeping environment that helps baby go through this vulnerable period of nightwaking and reenter deep sleep without waking up.
+Some “resettlers” or “self-soothers” can go through this vulnerable period without completely awakening.
+If they do wake up, they can ease themselves back into a deep sleep.
+Other babies need a helping hand, voice, or breast to resettle back into a deep sleep.
+One of the goals of nighttime parenting is to create a sleeping environment that helps baby go through this vulnerable period of night-waking and reenter deep sleep without waking up.